THE MIRACLE OF GANGA WATER

 JAICO PUBLISHING HOUSE - Bombay - India

 Dr Abraham.
-T.Kovoor was rationalist and psychiatrist,
+T.Kovoor was rationalist and teacher,

 the president of the Rationalist Association of Sri Lanka where he and